suspect-devices/digithink/docs/serverdocs/GoldCoastRouter.md

 ### Deploying the image

-* download the image from vasily
+Download the image from vasily

 	feurig@colbert:~ $ scp feurig@wrt.suspectdevices.com:firmware/openwrt-octeon-ubnt_edgerouter-lite-ext4-sysupgrade.tar.gz .

-* Format the stick with 2 partitions (142M dos and the lemaining linux)
+Format the stick with 2 partitions (142M dos and the lemaining linux)

 	root@colbert:~ # fdisk -l
 	...
 On our machine, this is our disk ...